Jow1e/jupy/README.md

 Coded in pure numpy (for learning purposes and fun)

-It can calculate gradient of functions (more of them soon)
+It can calculate gradient of complex functions (more of them soon)

 Next steps: